930 N. University

 Department of Chemistry

 University of Michigan

 Ann Arbor, MI 48109-1055

 John Montgomery grew up in Albemarle, N.C. and studied chemistry at the University of North Carolina at Chapel Hill, graduating in 1987.
 While at UNC, he conducted research under the direction of Profs.
 Joe Templeton and Maurice Brookhart where his experience sparked his interest in organometallic chemistry.
-During this time, he became a huge Tarheel fan while living in the same dorm with Michael Jordan during his freshman year.
+During this time, he became a huge Tarheel fan while living in the same dorm as Michael Jordan during his freshman year.
 He then went on to receive his Ph.D. at Colorado State University in 1991 under the direction of Prof. Louis Hegedus, and he was an American Cancer Society Postdoctoral Fellow at the University of California at Irvine from 1991 – 1993 with Prof. Larry Overman.